dedis/cothority/external/js/cothority/README.md

 npm run test
 ```

+To run the tests, be sure to have docker installed and `make docker` executed from the root of this repo.

 ## Protobuf generation

 To add a new protobuf file to the library, simply place your `*.proto` file